stealthsoftwareinc/safrn/doc/wiki/dashboard/main.md

+# Dashboard development status

+  The SAFRN dashboard is not production ready, and is not in active development.
+The documents in this section should be read as a snapshot of a work in progress.

 # SAFRN Dashboard

 The SAFRN Dashboard is a standalone website that can be ran as a service or self-hosted and serves the purpose of optionally assisting users in the setup, configuration, and orchestration of the SAFRN secure computation.
 The dashboard helps users get a better understanding of which role they are playing and how they connect with other parties.
 In terms of end results, the dashboard will produce downloadable SAFRN configuration files.